sindresorhus/got/readme.md

 ## Cookies

-You can use the [`cookie`](https://github.com/jshttp/cookie) module to include cookies in a request:
+You can use the [`cookie`](https://github.com/jshttp/cookie) package to include cookies in a request:

 ```js
 const got = require('got');